orbit-love/github-actions-templates/DEV/README.md

         * `DEV_API_KEY`: Your DEV API key
         * `DEV_USERNAME`: Your DEV user account name

+* This workflow will automatically filter out any DEV comments that are older than the most recent DEV comment in your Orbit workspace currently.
+    * To perform a historical import, that will send to Orbit **all** of your DEV comments add the `--historical-import` flag to the workflow file on line 24: `dev_orbit --check-comments --historical-import`
+    * **You should only need to run a historical import once, and it is recommended to remove the `--historical-import` flag after.**

 **To use this workflow for a DEV organization account:**

 * Copy the [dev.yml](https://github.com/orbit-love/github-actions-templates/blob/main/DEV/dev.yml) file into your own GitHub repository inside your `.github/workflows` directory